 A downloadable mod

 This page is for adding custom airports to Endless ATC, a realistic but easy to play air traffic control simulator.
 The ability to add custom, user created airports is a new feature that requires editing text files.
 Many ready-to-play, user created files are already available thanks to the community on GitHub and Discord.

 Below, you can download a collection of about 3000 raw airport configuration files.
 They're not intended as ready-to-play airports, but more as a starting point to create a new airport file.
-The files in this collection are automatically composed out of free databases, and the quality and completeness may differ per file.
+The files in this collection are automatically composed out of free databases (runways, beacons), but the quality and completeness may differ per file.
 In any case, the files are not finished, so you'll have to add more properties (like SIDs and runway configurations) yourself.
-Best practice would be to pick one airport you would like to work on from the collection, copy that file to the game, and start expanding it, bit by bit, with more data.
-You can also start from scratch, googling all data and properties yourself.
+Best practice would be to pick one airport you would like to work on from the collection, copy that file to the game folder, and start expanding the file, bit by bit, with more features.
+Or you can start from scratch, googling all data and properties yourself.

 You can define all airspace properties yourself, however some of the properties may be automatically limited within a certain range, to keep the game playable and working correctly.
-For example, the altitudes must meet the game's airspace structure:
+For example, the altitudes must meet the airspace structure of the game:

 These five altitudes must stay in this order, so for example the descendaltitude must be inside of the controlled airspace (shaded area), so between the floor and the ceiling.
 Above can only be reached by departing planes with SID mode enabled.
 The floor of the airspace must be close to the ground; a height of about 2000 feet should do (it makes short finals possible).
 Higher up, keep at least 1000 to 2000 feet between the levels.

-Runways are defined by a couple of required values, such as position and heading, as well as some optional ones, for example displaced thresholds (which are by default set at 0) or a custom glideslope angle(by default 3 degrees):
+Runways are defined by a couple of required values, such as position and heading, as well as some optional ones, for example displaced thresholds (which are by default set at 0 feet) or custom glideslope angles (which are by default 3 degrees):

 Optional are approach routes to the ILS, and departure routes from a runway.
-They are not implemented in the default airports; this is to keep the game simple to play, and focussed on vectors.
-And when the airspace gets a only slightly busy, they are not that useful anymore.
+They are not implemented in the default airports; this is to keep the game simple to play, and focussed on vectors (and when the airspace gets a only slightly busy, they are not that useful anymore).
 But if you want, you can add them to your own airport.
-For approach routes, you need to define a beacon, which is a beacon that makes a special 'APP' button available when a plane selects it.
+For approach routes, you need to define a beacon, which makes a special 'APP' button available when a plane selects the beacon.

 The moment you click the APP button, a route is selected.
-If there are multiple routes defined, the bearing to the beacon determines which route is chosen.
+If there are multiple routes defined for that beacon, the bearing from plane to beacon determines which route is chosen.
 Approach routes consist of optional waypoints, and an interception point on the localizer:

-In this example there are two waypoints before the interception point, and the bearing towards the beacon is 300 degrees, which fits nicely to the first leg of the route.
+In this example there are two waypoints followed by the interception point, and the bearing from the plane towards the beacon is about 300 degrees, which fits nicely to the first leg of the route.
 Imagine a plane coming from the other side, say heading 120.
-The first turn on this route would be too steep.
+Then the first turn on this route would be very steep.
 For this case you can define a second route, for bearings of about 120 degrees, with additional waypoints to create nice turns of 90 degrees or less.
 To display all routes at once, click and hold the custom airport button at the bottom of the airport menu.

 Bug reports, suggestions and links to your own creations can be posted on the discussion board below.
-Finished locations can also be shared on this community-created github repository.
+Finished locations can also be shared on this community-created GitHub repository, or this Discord server.

 Unzip the file and see example.txt for further instructions.